dawn9999999/QuAInth/README.md

 ## Description

-This repository incorporates the artifact involved in the manuscript 'QuAInth: A Code Annotation Approach for Application-oriented Quantum Programs via N-version LLMs'.
+This repository incorporates the artifact involved in the manuscript '*QuAInth: A Code Annotation Approach for Application-oriented Quantum Programs via N-version LLMs*'.

 More details will be updated if the manuscript is possibly accepted for publication.